wolfi-dev/os/CONTRIBUTING.md

 ## Some tips

-- melange has a few pipelines included, ready to be used.
-You can see the the list & source code of the builtin pipelines [here in melange repo](https://github.com/chainguard-dev/melange/tree/main/pkg/build/pipelines).
+- melange has a few built-in pipelines.
+You can see their source code [in the melange repository](https://github.com/chainguard-dev/melange/tree/main/pkg/build/pipelines).

 - Make sure to pump the epoch if you're changing the package's build script without updating the version.
 Also reset the epoch back to 0 when you update the package version.